Skip to main content

 “What is done is done, steal a few valuable things like dacoits would, and run.”
 Someone was instructing them.

-Abhaya felt like she knew them yet she did not.
+Abhaya felt like she knew them, yet she did not.
 Never had she imagined her family being attacked because of her father’s profession.
 She had been scared of him all her life and believed everyone else was too.
 Abhaya wanted to scream.
 Her voice was lost.
 She also wanted to be as quiet as possible and not alert the intruders.
 God only knew what they would do to her.
 One of the shadowy figures lurking in corners of the room, looting its contents, ransacking the place she once called home, kicked the door down as the noise of chaos outside increased.
 The shadowy figure suddenly noticed her move.
 Even in the darkness and smoke, Abhaya felt a chill run down her spine as they made eye contact.
 The man was wearing a black cloth over his face.
 Only his eyes were visible.
 Abhaya’s vision blurred.

 “There is a girl here.”
 She could hear a hoarse voice as she tried hard to stay conscious.
 The lack of oxygen was making her dizzy.
-The very next moment Abhaya could sense the men coming towards her.
-She kicked and shouted but her scream died in the noise.
+The very next moment, Abhaya could sense the men coming towards her.
+She kicked and shouted, but her scream died in the noise.
 Her hand fell on a hot metal, something like a scrap.
 The moment one of the men leaned in to grab her, she swung it at him as he groaned and fell on the floor, his blood spattered across her face and clothes.
-Another man grabbed her by her hair and the metal fell from her hand when Abhaya felt the irritation growing in her hand.
+Another man grabbed her by her hair, and the metal fell from her hand when Abhaya felt the irritation growing in her hand.
 The throbbing sensation of burning was nothing compared to the sense of her life at stake.
-It was then that this man, perhaps older than her father, dragged her out of her hideout and she could feel the floor on her hip being dragged down the stairs by her hair as she screamed and resisted in vain.
-She wished the floor would open wide and she would jump in it.
+It was then that this man, perhaps older than her father, dragged her out of her hideout, and she could feel the floor on her hip being dragged down the stairs by her hair as she screamed and resisted in vain.
+She wished the floor would open wide and she would jump into it.
 But it was not to be.
 The man reached the end of the staircase and breathed heavily.
 She could sense the men sneering at her.

 “Kill her.”